dduugg/rubocop/manual/cops_style.md

 This cop checks for use of `extend self` or `module_function` in a module.

-Supported styles are: module_function, extend_self.
+Supported styles are: module_function, extend_self, none.

 These offenses are not auto-corrected since there are different implications to each approach.